-Educational institutions may operate single-sex teams and maintain flexibility in which sports they decide to offer for each sex.105 When a school fields a team for a non-contact sport and only offers that sport to one sex, the school must allow members of the opposite sex to try out for the team.106 In such cases, athletic opportunities for the excluded sex must have been historically limited, and the student must be sufficiently able to compete on the team.107 By contrast, when fielding a team for a contact sport, the institution may choose to allow or prohibit members of the opposite sex to participate.108 However, once a school allows a member of the opposite sex to try out for a contact sport, the school becomes subsequently liable to that individual for any future denial of equal treatment.109
+112. See 34 C.F.R. § 106.41(b) (2018) ("[W]here a recipient operates or sponsors a team in a particular sport for members of one sex but operates or sponsors no such team for members of the other sex, and opportunities for the excluded sex must have been historically limited, and the student must be sufficiently able to compete on the team.
+By contrast, when fielding a team for a contact sport, the institution may choose to allow or prohibit members of the opposite sex to participate.
+However, once a school allows a member of the opposite sex to try out for a contact sport, the school becomes subsequently liable to that individual for any future denial of equal treatment.